 Change this habit by: setting up pre-authorized/automatic contributions from your bank account into a special ‘emergency’ or ‘goal’ savings account.

 #3: Saving without a (financial) plan.

 If you’ve been stuck in the habit of spinning your wheels when it comes to your savings goals, chances are it’s because you don’t have a financial plan in place—and you wouldn’t be alone in that regard.
 Out of the 46% of Canadians that don’t have a financial plan, more than half admit to having no idea on how to take their savings goals to the next level.
 From identifying your personal and financial goals/priorities to building in a realistic timeline, having a plan in place is crucial if you’re serious about moving your financial situation forward (because it serves as a detailed roadmap for achieving your goals).

-“I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states David.
+“I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states Shannon.
 “That’s where investors can benefit from working with a Certified Financial Planner Professional or advisor.
 In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a CFP has the capability to view your investment goals objectively.
 That will ensure investment decisions are made from a practical, versus an emotional point of view—which is something investors will really appreciate during times of extreme market fluctuation.”

 #4: Paying unnecessary fees and for unused services / memberships.

 A study from the Canadian Banker’s Association has discovered that 48% of Canadians pay an average of $15 a month in banking fees, while 65% of Canadians are paying for monthly gym memberships they are rarely using.
 That’s just the tip of the iceberg when it comes to the money being wasted on various fees and under-used (and unused) monthly services and memberships.